sps1112/opengl-project/README.md

-# opengl_project
+# OpenGl Project

-Repo for an OpenGL project
+This is a testing repo for an OpenGL project.